We are registered as a sponsor under two categories within the Temporary Work route:

 - Creative Worker

 This route is primarily for sponsored researchers and can be issued for a maximum period of two years.
 It cannot be extended beyond this time.

 A sponsored researcher is a person who wishes to come to the UK to lead or to take part in any formal research project.
 Formal research projects are those hosted but not necessarily funded by a UK research institution including universities, non-commercial research organisations, charitable organisations and national research councils (such as the Medical Research Council).
 The work or activities carried out must never amount to what the Home Office terms ‘a genuine vacancy’.

 Sponsored researchers can be funded from sources in the UK or overseas.
 They cannot be self-funded or registered on a PhD programme in their own country.

-Further detailed information on the Temporary Work - Government Authorised Exchange Visa can be found here.
+Further detailed information on the Temporary Work − Government Authorised Exchange Visa can be found on the UK government website.

 For a list of Government Authorised Exchange Schemes, please visit the GOV.UK website.